There are now 3 possible online modes for units:

 - Contact hours

-- lectures: 2 hours per week (attendance at classes is compulsory)
+- Seminars: 12 x 2.5 hours per week (attendance at classes is compulsory)

 - Students enrolled in an APAC accredited program must hold provisional registration as a psychologist.
 It is the students' responsibility to ensure registration eligibility.
 Enrolled students are also responsible for maintaining provisional registration for the duration of their enrolment in the program.